London Plan: Opportunity areas

-The plan identifies dozens of areas of opportunity, which are where the bulk of efforts will be concentrated, with an aim at reducing social deprivation and creating sustainable development.
-The opportunity areas will be able to accommodate around 5,000 jobs each or about 2,500 homes, or a mixture of the two.
-The opportunity areas will mostly be town centres as opposed to suburban developments in the boroughs, although those are mentioned as important in terms of job growth and quality of life.
-By definition, an Opportunity Area is brownfield land with significant capacity for development.
-This contrasts with an Intensification Area that can be developed to higher than existing densities with more modest economic change.
+Opportunity Areas in the London Plan 2021 are designated for significant development, aimed at supporting new housing, commercial ventures, and infrastructure improvements.
+These areas are linked to existing or planned public transport enhancements and are expected to support a minimum of 5,000 new jobs or 2,500 homes, or a combination thereof.
+Boroughs use these figures as starting points for policy development and refine them through further assessment.
+Overlapping with Strategic Areas for Regeneration, Opportunity Areas are intended to support city-wide inclusive growth.
+The Mayor’s role includes ensuring these areas reach their full potential, advocating for investment, and overseeing development that respects the area’s character.
+Opportunity Area Planning Frameworks guide the initial stages of development, emphasising job creation, housing, transport, and service access, with a collaborative approach involving local communities and stakeholders.

 Sub-regions

 For the purposes of the plan, London is divided into five sub-regions.
 From 2004 to 2008 the sub-regions were initially the same as the Learning and Skills Council areas established in 1999.
 Within this scheme there was a separate Central sub-region and four others around it.
 The London part of the Thames Gateway zone was entirely contained within the East London sub-region.
 The 2004–08 sub-regions each had a Sub-Regional Development Framework.

 The sub-regions were revised in February 2008 as part of the Further Alterations to the London Plan.
 These sub-regions each radiated from the centre to combine inner and outer London boroughs.
 The 2008–11 sub-regions, each had its own Sub Regional Implementation Framework.

 In 2011 the sub-regions were revised again.
 A smaller Central sub-region was reintroduced, the South sub-region was reintroduced, and all boroughs in the Thames Gateway were returned to the East sub-region.
 The 2011 sub-regions are maintained in the 2016 London Plan.

 Throughout these revisions has been a separately defined Central Activities Zone which includes areas with a very high concentration of metropolitan activities.